innerfly/Simple-DI-container/README.md

 ## How it works (brief)
 - `Container::get($class)` reflects the class constructor and recursively resolves class-typed parameters via `get()`.
 - It stores a resolver closure after the first reflection so future resolutions avoid re-reflecting.

-## Limitations (by design for simplicity)
-- Only constructor injection is supported.
-- Only class-typed parameters are autowired (scalar params, union/intersection types, generics, etc. are not supported).
-- No detection of circular dependencies.